no-more-secrets/parsco/README.md

 template<typename T>
 parser<char> pred( T func );
 ```
+The predicate function should be callable with a `char` and
+should return something that is implicitly convertible to `bool`.

 ### `ret`
-This parser returns a parser that always succeeds and
+This combinator returns a parser that always succeeds and
 produces the given value.
 ```cpp
 template<typename T>